Once workers’ compensation has been secured and injuries begin to heal, the time comes to plan for a safe return to work.

 Understanding the difference between workers’ compensation and social security disability benefits can help you file the best claim for your unique situation — or see if you qualify for both.

 It’s important that Wisconsin’s hard workers are protected.
-If you’ve been hurt on the job, you don’t have to navigate the claims process alone.
+If you’ve been hurt on the job, you don’t have to navigate the workers; comp claims process alone.
 Read our latest blog for everything you need to know about filing for workers' compensation.